boluwalade/boluwalade/README.md

 My list of research publications can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=ncwhL9cAAAAJ)

 ### Projects and Interests
-- I’m looking to collaborate on ML in Healthcare projects.
-- I am interested in FHIR and Healthcare Interoperability Standards.
+- FHIR and Healthcare Interoperability Standards.
-- I am working on Quality Improvement in Healthcare projects.
+- Quality Improvement in Healthcare.